astronomer/docs/learn/custom-xcom-backends-tutorial.md

 ## Step 3: Set up your Airflow connection

 An Airflow connection is necessary to connect Airflow with your object storage container provider.
-There are [different ways](connections.md) to set up Airflow connections, in this tutorial we will use the Airflow UI.
+In this tutorial, you'll use the Airflow UI to configure your connection.

 1. Start your Astro project by running: